calysteau/geo-assist/README.md

 [![geo-assist](https://www.calysteau.fr/images/calysteau-banner-96.png)](https://calysteau.fr)

 # geo-assist
-A Docker based solution to download and prepare Calysteau Geo data. geo-assist contains scripts that allow to download dataset and convert it to individual **geojson** files or to a global **mbtiles**.
+A Docker based solution to download and prepare Calysteau Geo data. geo-assist contains scripts that allow to download dataset and convert it to individual **geojson** files or to **mbtiles**.

 ### Build the docker image
 ```bash